Mahjabin822/Renata-Data-Scientist-Assignment/README.md

 For Python Assignment,used colab to do this task.
-The following built in library of Colab has been used so no need to install any additional libraries.
+The built in library of Colab has been used so no need to install any additional libraries.For K-means clustering, implemeted elbow method to find out the optimal value of K.

-import numpy as np ...
-import matplotlib.pyplot as plt... import pandas as pd ...

-For K-means clustering, implemeted elbow method to find out the optimal value of K.